 There’s been a lot of information recently on the soft side of our new remote reality, like how to focus, retain productivity or simply stay sane.
-And though it’s important to support people in a suddenly shifted perception of regular life, there is another business-critical perspective to grasp: Some companies are facing remote work reality for the first time ever.
-People who never freelanced or had remote jobs and colleagues first must first overcome a few technical challenges before they can even start thinking about productivity.
+And though it’s important to support people in a suddenly shifted perception of regular life, there is another business-critical perspective to grasp: Some companies are facing remote work security as a real challenge for the first time ever.
+People who have never freelanced or had remote jobs must first overcome quite a few technical challenges before they can even start thinking about productivity.

 Some companies have a certain degree of flexibility when it comes to office space and can therefore provide every mean possible for the employees to work from any part of the world and deliver results successfully.
 However, many companies are still tied to the physical office space and have never been flexible in providing possibilities for employees to work remotely.
 This post is for them.

-Our recommended action plan is crucial, doable, and it might save your data, reputation and place under the sun.
-We are listing only the necessary steps here to ensure your business is not interrupted by cybersecurity threats (or at least keep you and your company as safe as possible), and that processes stay consistent.
+Our recommended remote work security checklist is an action plan that’s crucial, doable, and might save your data, reputation, as well as your place under the sun.
+We are listing only the necessary steps here to ensure your business is not interrupted by cybersecurity threats (or at least keep you and your company as safe as possible), and that ensure your processes stay consistent.

-A VPN ensures (or does its best to ensure) secure end–to–end communication between remote locations: your client at home and server, possibly a VPN gateway.
+A proper virtual private network (VPN) ensures secure end-to-end communication between remote workers at home and the main server, which could be your secured office servers acting as a VPN gateway.
 Using a company-provided VPN is one of the first and most important recommendations for remote work.
-A VPN ensures security of end–to–end communication as opposed to using Remote Desktop Protocol (RDP).
+A VPN ensures security of end-to-end communication as opposed to using Remote Desktop Protocol (RDP).

 Important: VPN servers must be kept up to date.
 Keeping in mind the increased attention for remote work from illicit entities, VPN server security itself is of high importance.
 Keeping it up to date and patched from known weaknesses and vulnerabilities is one way to increase cybersecurity.

-Multifactor authentication (or Two-factor Authentication, 2FA for short) is another security layer worth adding.
-It’s important for VPN connections as well as any sort of authentication.
-It protects your accounts from primitive, but still highly popular credential stuffing attacks.
+Multi-factor authentication (or Two-factor Authentication, 2FA for short) is another security layer worth adding on all accounts to avoid unauthorized access to your systems.
+It’s important for any system that should requires authentication.
+2FA protects your accounts from primitive, but still highly popular credential stuffing attacks.

-Credential stuffing attacks exploit the very humane habit of making life easier and reusing the same passwords for different services online.
-In case of a data leak, someone’s repetitive password or username/email and password combination can be reused to access other services and sensitive data.
+Credential stuffing attacks exploit the very humane habit of reusing the same passwords for different services online.
+If a password is exposed in a data leak, their username/email and password combination can be reused to access other services and sensitive data.

-Using 2FA protects your account against credential stuffing attacks since your username and password are no longer enough to access your data – you also need to confirm the authentication attempt via a specific app or by entering code sent by SMS or other means that are accessible only to the account owner.
+Using 2FA protects your business account against credential stuffing attacks since your username and password are no longer enough to access your data – you also need to confirm the authentication attempt via a specific authentication app, by entering a code sent to you by SMS or other means that are accessible only to the account owner.